TUDelft-books/CSBB-textbook/book/Quarter1/Week1_6.md

 -   Students learn to adapt their story depending on their audience (readers/listeners)

-# Group activity of the week
+## Group activity of the week

-~~Each group is asked to interview at least one person about their project, could be~~

-It's important when developing a narrative to have a clear idea of what are the key elements to include.
+It's important when developing a narrative to have a clear idea of what the key elements to include are.

 -   Identify and justify 3 ideas/themes in your project that should be included in your narrative for both presentation and grant application.

-# Discussion Questions
+## Discussion Questions

-Can you begin to tell a story about your project?
+- Can you begin to tell a story about your project?
 What do you think is important to include in a narrative about a research project?

-Do you know enough to develop a narrative?
+- Do you know enough to develop a narrative?
 What do you bring as an individualist as tool, knowledge?
 Does that suit the expertise of our team?

-Does creating a narrative to spotlight a specific result or approach of your scientific study conflict with scientific values such as objectivity, reproducibility, and transparency?
+- Does creating a narrative to spotlight a specific result or approach of your scientific study conflict with scientific values such as objectivity, reproducibility, and transparency?
 How?